Islam Condemns Terrorism

 Likewise, one of the most important reasons that the large and widespread Ottoman Empire was able to sustain its existence for so many centuries was that its way of life was directed by the tolerance and understanding brought by Islam.
 For centuries Muslims have been characterized by their tolerance and compassion.
 In every period of time they have been the most just and merciful of people.
 All ethnic groups within this multi-national community freely practiced the religions they have followed for years and enjoyed every opportunity to live in their own cultures and worship in their own way.

 Indeed, the particular tolerance of Muslims, when practiced as commanded in the Quran, can alone bring peace and well-being to the whole world.
 The Quran refers to this particular kind of tolerance:

 A good action and a bad action are not the same.
 Repel the bad with something better and, if there is enmity between you and someone else, he will be like a bosom friend.
 (Surah al-Fussilat: 34)

 All this shows that the moral teaching offered to humanity by Islam is one that will bring peace, happiness and justice to the world.
 The barbarism that is happening in the world today under the name of “Islamic Terrorism” is completely removed from the moral teachings of the Quran; it is the work of ignorant, bigoted people, criminals who have nothing to do with religion.
-The solution which will applied against these individuals and groups who are trying to commit their deeds of savagery under the guise of Islam, will be the instruction of people in the true moral teaching of Islam.
+The solution which can be applied against these individuals and groups who are trying to commit their deeds of savagery under the guise of Islam, is the education of people in the true moral teaching of Islam.